janwvjaarsveld/neovimcraft.nvim/README.md

 To search for plugins:

 1. Open the Telescope picker with the user command:

 ```vim
 :NeovimcraftPlugins
 ```

 2. Select a plugin to view its details in a floating window.
 3. In the floating window:

-    •	Press q to close the window.
+- Press `q` to close the window.
-    •	Press o to open the plugin’s GitHub page.
+- Press `o` to open the plugin’s GitHub page.

 ### Search Plugins by Tag

 1. List all tags:

 ```vim
 :NeovimcraftTags
 ```

 2. Select a tag to view plugins associated with it.

-From Telescope Extension
+## From Telescope Extension

 If you’re using Telescope extensions, load the neovimcraft.nvim extension: